oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	![Set a success message for this process](images/success-msg-for-process.png)

-16. Now we need to create the process that temporarily disables the associated account so that this user cannot login or try to reset their password again until they follow the link that’s been sent to their email.
-Right click on “Processes” in the left-side pane and click “Create Process”.
+16. Now we need to create the process that temporarily disables the associated account so that this user cannot log in or try to reset their password again until they follow the link that’s been sent to their email.
+Right-click on “Processes” in the left-side pane and click “Create Process”.
 It should be of **Type** “Execute Code” and the **Source Location** should be set to “Local Database”.
-Copy & paste the code snippet below, changing the email field to whatever the page item is called on your own page.
+Copy & paste the code snippet below, changing the email field to whatever the page item is called on your page.

 	![Create another process for updating backend information](images/process-for-updating-backend.png)